Pour le Mérite: Oak Leaves

 In March 1813, the King added an additional distinction, a spray of gilt oak leaves attached above the cross.
 Award of the oak leaves originally indicated extraordinary achievement in battle, and was usually reserved for high-ranking officers.

 The original regulations called for the capture or successful defence of a fortification, or victory in a battle.
 By World War I, the oak leaves often indicated a second or higher award of the Pour le Mérite, though in most cases the recipients were still high-ranking officers (usually distinguished field commanders fitting the criteria above; the few lower ranking recipients of the oak leaves were mainly general staff officers responsible for planning a victorious battle or campaign).

 In early 1918, it was proposed to award the oak leaves to Germany's top flying ace, Manfred von Richthofen, but he was deemed ineligible under a strict reading of the regulations (he had already received his Pour le Mérite without oak leaves in January 1917).
 Instead of the oak leaves Prussia awarded von Richthofen a slightly less prestigious honor, the Order of the Red Eagle, 3rd Class with Crown and Swords.
 This was still a high honour, as the 3rd Class was normally awarded to colonels and lieutenant colonels and as a captain he would usually have received the 4th Class.
-The 3rd Class with Crown and Swords awarded to Von Richtofen was one of only two that were awarded during the entire course of World War I.
+The 3rd Class with Crown and Swords awarded to Von Richthofen was one of only two that were awarded during the entire course of World War I.